 Is this the right programme for you?

-Before committing yourself to a demanding programme like Applied Mathematics, it is important to be realistic about your chances of successfully obtaining your Master’s degree.
+Before committing yourself to a challenging programme like Applied Mathematics, it is important to be realistic about your chances of successfully obtaining your Master’s degree.
 Did you enjoy applying mathematics and mathematical reasoning to various areas during your BSc in Applied Mathematics or a related subject?
 Do you appreciate the power of abstraction and filtering out all irrelevant details to enable you to get to the essence of a problem?
 Are you looking to obtain modern, advanced mathematical knowledge, with an emphasis on applying it to solve problems in fields such as healthcare, logistics, sustainable energy, the environment, or forecasting weather conditions and water levels?
 If these things fascinates you, then there is a good chance that Applied Mathematics is the challenge you are looking for.

 Take also a look at the Students Experiences.